Maestro-111/movies-search-system/README.md

 3. Also, we are producing additional text features for our model with Word2Vec. train_embedding is the module to train Word2Vec on current movies' data.
 4. Finally, we concatenate the features and call cosine similarity measure for each movie pair.
 Then we sort by similarity measure and select top 10.
 5. We store recommendation in movies_cache folder (FileBasedCache).
+6. We also have a chatbot assistant to help users to find in natural help, not only by name.

 ## Project Set Up